ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 but for a scope that does (and has the driver) written for it it will configure the hold_off time etc.

 NOTE: Under Level 4 maybe put each instrument under the manufacturer so they are additional folders but same level in working tree (aka class inheritance)

+Command name syntax:
+if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations